 Behavioral evidence around play-deprived children is reinforced by studies of rats.
 These experiments show the anatomical benefits of healthy play, which activates a wide array of genes in the prefrontal cortex.
 This is the executive area of the brain, governing decision-making for rats as well as other social mammals, including humans.

 Jeffrey Burgdorf at Northwestern University created an experiment in which rats, aged between four and 15 weeks, engaged in rough-and-tumble play.
 After they had experienced intense play, he found that between 300 and 1,200 genes had been activated in the prefrontal cortex.
-The late Jaak Panksepp, a play neuroscientist and co-author, with Lucy Biven, of ‘The Archaeology of the Mind,’ suggested that as many as 3,000 genes in the cortex may be activated by play.
+The late Jaak Panksepp, a play neuroscientist and co-author, with Lucy Biven, of ‘The ’ suggested that as many as 3,000 genes in the cortex may be activated by play.
 In short, play seems to be vital in crafting social brains.

 “Rats do not function well if they don’t play.
 They can’t distinguish friend from foe.
 They don’t mate well and they are less resilient than normal rats in their responses to stress.”

 This work needs finer analysis.
 We do not yet fully understand the processes by which chemicals such as dopamine, endocannabinoids, opiates and IGF-1 are released in the brain.
 We need to know more about how neurotransmitters and neuro-hormones operate in response to play experiences and how they can influence brain development, functioning and lifetime plasticity.

 Another piece helps to build a fuller picture.
 My own research, conducted since 1968, has involved around 6,000 individually conducted play histories.
 It correlates play deprivation during early child development with the predilection of felons for violent, antisocial criminal activities.
 We found the play experience of homicidal individuals to be vastly different from that of other human beings.
 Their childhoods were typically characterized by isolation, abuse or bullying.